Fun Stuff

 Foley bone-china footed dish.
 Measures about 3” across the top and stands about 2” high.
 Very good condition.
 No chips or crazing.
 One of the harder Foley pieces to find and one of the most… read more ›

 My personal favorite brochure produced for RMS Mauretania.
 In fact, it could be the best brochure ever for the great ship.
-Lavishly illustrated, covering first class, which runs 24 pages with many full-page photos.
-It… read more ›
+Lavishly illustrated, covering first class (and a few second class), which runs 24 pages… read more ›

 Fantastic 28-page brochure for first and tourist class on the famed Rex and Conte Di Savoia.
 Dated to 1934 and in very good condition.
 Very interesting photos as they are little seen.
 Half the brochure… read more ›